API¶

 (None, group index, channel index) list or tuple

-option to get a new timestamps array for each selected Signal or to use a shared array for channels of the same channel group; default True
+Option to get a new timestamps array for each selected Signal or to use a shared array for channels of the same channel group.

 - Returns: